Insurance Requirements for Truck Drivers in Utah

-Filing a Truck Accident Injury Claim
+Filing a Truck Accident Injury Claim in Utah

 Commercial trucks can weigh up to 30 times more than the average passenger vehicle.
 It’s little wonder that the Insurance Institute for Highway Safety (IIHS) found that when trucks collide with passenger vehicles, it’s usually the occupants in the passenger vehicle who bear the brunt.
 In fact, only about 15 percent of people killed in large truck crashes were occupants of the truck.
 Sixty-eight percent were passenger vehicle occupants, and 16 percent were motorcyclists, bicyclists, and pedestrians.